suits-rpg/rules/lib/rules/combat.md

 successful, they cannot act _or_ recover status.
 This is how, for instance, you can whittle down a heavily armored foe.

+All your skills are halved (round up) when dazed.

 ##### Wounds (Major Loss)

 Minor Loss (Shock) can be recovered from relatively quickly.
 However a single large loss --